UzerTekton/nodatime-timezoneinfo-exporter/README.md

 # NodaTimeTimeZoneInfoExporter

 by Uzer Tekton

 ## Description

-This tool generates **TimeZoneInfo serialized strings** using NodaTime TZDB.
+This tool generates **TimeZoneInfo serialized strings** using the NodaTime default TZDB which uses the latest IANA time zone data.

+## Purpose

 For use in `TimeZoneInfo.FromSerializedString(String)` in a Unity script for example.

-The point is by generating our own serialized strings (and embedding into a Unity project), we can ensure:
+By generating our own serialized strings (and embedding into a Unity project), we can ensure:

-  - The game uses latest IANA time zone data (from NodaTime's embedded TZDB source).
+  - The game uses latest IANA time zone data (from NodaTime's default TZDB source).

-  - The game does not rely on the device built-in timezone data (which can be outdated) nor rely on the OS-dependant `TimeZoneInfo.FindSystemTimeZoneById()` (which requires different `id` for non-Windows), therefore the project is cross-platform and portable.
+  - The game does not rely on the device built-in timezone data (which can be outdated) nor rely on the OS-dependant `TimeZoneInfo.FindSystemTimeZoneById()` (which requires a different set of `id`s for non-Windows), therefore the project is cross-platform and portable.

+    - This can be useful if you need the game to run on both PC and Android.

-## Features and Limitations
+## Features and limitations

+- It saves all the serialized string from all time zones into a txt file.
+By default this is `TimeZoneInfo.txt`.

+  - It also prints the date when the file was generated, and the TZDB version it uses (e.g. should be 2025b as of writing).

-- By default it only checks for rules from the year 2000 to 2100.
-However you can set to a longer period if you want, but it will increase the string size of some time zones.
+- By default it only checks for, and create rules from the year 2000 to 2100 (with exceptions, see below).
+However you can manually set (variables `startYear` and `endYear`) to a longer period if you want.

-  - This will not affect you if your time zone does not have DST, or has a constant DST rule (it will be condensed into one rule).
+  - This means, for some time zones that have inconsistent rules year-by-year based on number of weeks and weekdays, the rules will continue only up to `endYear`, and effectively become UTC forever afterwards.
+Increasing `endYear` will increase the string size of these time zones.

+  - However this will not affect time zones that do not have any DST rules, or have a single consistent DST rule, which is set to last effectively forever into the future (but not the past).
+(Microsoft docs says `DateTime.MaxValue.Date` means no end date, even though the text file reads `9999`.)

-- It does not generate with `displayName` `standardDisplayName` `daylightDisplayName`.
+- During conversion at `CreateCustomTimeZone()` it does not include the correct names for `displayName`, `standardDisplayName`, `daylightDisplayName`.

+  - Therefore if you need to read the name from the TimeZoneInfo, only `id` is available.

 ## Prerequisites

-Requires:

-- Some way to compile the cs file e.g. .NET SDK
+- Some way to run a `.cs` file e.g. .NET SDK

-- NodaTime NuGet package
+- Latest NodaTime NuGet package

 ## How to run for beginner

 1. Install .NET SDK

-2. Ensure you have the latest IANA TZDB:
+2. Ensure you have the latest IANA TZDB: (This ensures you have the latest IANA time zone data)

   - In Windows cmd, type `dotnet add package NodaTime` to install/update the package.
-    - (Optional) To specify a version: `dotnet add package NodaTime --version x.y.z`

 3. Use dotnet to run the script.
 (Plenty of guides out there teaching you how to run your first dotnet)